Get

 5. Prepare Your Dog

 Make sure your dog gets plenty of exercise before you take them to work.
 This will help them to stay calm and be less likely to interrupt you while you work.
-It can also be helpful to bring your dog to the outside premises of your workplace a couple of times beforehand so that they become familiar with it.
+It can also be helpful to bring your pet to the outside premises of your workplace a couple of times beforehand so they become familiar with it.

 Conclusion